ByteChkR/BadScript2/docs/advanced/Optimizations.md

 #### Runtime Compilation

-The effect of `compile fast` can also be archived at runtime.
+The effect of `compiled fast` can also be archived at runtime.
 By using the `Compiler.Compile(Sum, true)` function.

 ## Combining Optimizations